too-z/MultiModalPFN/README.md

 python setup.py develop
 ```

-python 3.10

-### Usage

-You need to place a checkpoint file and modify the model_path like below
+Place the checkpoint file and dataset in their respective locations, then update the model_path as shown below:

 ```
+ln -s /path/to/model/params # symlink parameter
+ln -s /path/to/data # symlink data

 model_path = Path(__file__).parent/ "parameters" / "tabpfn-v2-classifier.ckpt"
 ```

 ## License
+This project follows the original TabPFN license policy.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.